whyvez/auth0-angular/README.md

     });
     ```

+> Note: We are currently using Angular's ngRoute but any other routing library can be used.

 5. Now you can inject the `auth` service in your controllers and call the `signin`/`signout` methods.
   ```js
   myApp.controller('LoginCtrl', function ($scope, auth) {